 The study will be conducted as a double-blind study.
-To maintain the blind, each participant will receive four matching capsules prepared by unblinded staff authorized to dispense drugs by national law and who will not be involved in participant assessment.
-Neither the participants nor staff involved in their follow up or examination of participant samples will know which treatment a study participant received.
+To maintain the blind, each participant will receive four matching capsules prepared by unblinded staff authorized by DRC law to dispense drugs and who will not be involved in participant assessment.
+Neither the participants nor staff involved in their follow up or examination of participant samples will know which treatment is being administered, nor whether it is being given annually or biannually.